-An easy and delicious stir-fry Sichuan Eggplant Noodles recipe with tofu; this one comes together quickly.
+An easy and delicious stir-fry Sichuan Eggplant Noodles recipe with tofu; this one comes together in under 40 minutes.

-A perfect one pot meal for busy weeknights!
+A perfect one pot meal for busy weeknights or even for meal prep!

 This post a part of the JSL Foods Noodle stir-fry blogger contest #cooklikeawokstar.